SkatAI/epitadb/docs/02/3-database-design-normalization.md

 * For improving query performance by reducing joins.
 * When you want to enforce a structure on a group of related fields.

-# PostgresQL data types are many
+# Many available data types in PostgresQL

 There are many data types in postgreSQL